ippontech/blog-usa/posts/auditing-using-javers.md

 Shadows, as provided here is a wrapper object containing all the distinct instances of the Employee object Bob.

 ## Snapshots
 Snapshots are the historical state of a domain object captured as the property-value map.
 Snapshots are raw data stored in the 'JaversRepository'.
 When an object is committed, JaVers makes a snapshot of its state and persists it.
 JaVers reuses snapshots and creates a new one only when a given object is changed.
 This mechanism allows the user to save repository space.
 In addition, you can use the snapshot version to retrieve the snapshot for an object version.
-The snapshot version is local for each object stored in the 'JaversRepository'.
+The snapshot version is local for each object stored in the `JaversRepository`.
 When an object is committed for the first time, it has version 1.
-In the next commit it gets version 2 and so on.
+In the next commit, it gets version 2 and so on.

 JaVers fetches snapshots in reverse chronological order.